Wandalen/wTools/module/experimental/program_tools/docs/api/004_cli_interface.md

 - The target program's non-zero exit code is forwarded when the program itself exits non-zero

 **Output behavior (default)**:
 The target program's stdout and stderr are forwarded directly to the terminal in real time.
 The CLI does not buffer or suppress output.
-Pass `--capture` to suppress forwarding and instead print a structured summary after completion.
+Pass `--capture` to buffer stdout and stderr during execution and re-emit them after completion (stdout via print, stderr via eprint).

 ### Error Handling